eds-uga/jupyterhub-nbgrader/README.md

 ### What it doesn't do (yet)

  - Modify the `nbgrader_config.py` file in any way.
+ - Modify the `jupyterhub_config.py` file in any way.
  - Create, delete, or otherwise edit any nbgrader courses.
  - Use GitHub authentication.